 - Advisory Board Members: Each of our CTE pathways has an Advisory Board comprised of a group of individuals whose experience and abilities represent a cross section of the businesses and industries that pertain to the CTE industry sector.
 These individuals help to define the knowledge and skill sets students need to know to be successful in the workplace.
 The professional partners also help to design the CTE program, advise on workforce needs and new and emerging occupations, identify additional resources to enrich the real world curriculum, and more.
-For more information about our CTE Advisory Board, please contact Natasha Morrison at (310) 725-5800. - Guest Speakers: In order to add real world learning to the curriculum, Da Vinci Schools invite professionals to make classroom presentations. - Career Days: Organizations participate in a career fair at Da Vinci that familiarizes students with potential careers and future employers. - Project Pitch Panels: Prior to the start of each semester, teachers present their upcoming projects ideas in interdisciplinary teams to a panel of industry professionals.
+For more information about our CTE Advisory Board, please contact Crissel Rodriguez at crodriguez@davincischools.org. - Guest Speakers: In order to add real world learning to the curriculum, Da Vinci Schools invite professionals to make classroom presentations. - Career Days: Organizations participate in a career fair at Da Vinci that familiarizes students with potential careers and future employers. - Project Pitch Panels: Prior to the start of each semester, teachers present their upcoming projects ideas in interdisciplinary teams to a panel of industry professionals.
 Industry professionals provide feedback, real world connections, and resources. - Offsite Teacher Professional Development at Host Organizations: Industry partners host teachers at their workplace for a professional development day to infuse career skills into projects.
 Host organizations may speak to teachers about gaps they see in candidates, project workflow, and growing industries. - Field Trips: A group of students visits an organization's workplace to see individuals in various jobs and the coordination between functions. - Work Experience Program: A student works unpaid in an organization to learn on-the-job skills and to provide the organization with free help.
-The assignment is usually two afternoons a week for eight to ten weeks. - Project Consults: An organization submits a project, such as a marketing campaign geared toward youth, that students complete in a Da Vinci class or seminar, using conference calls and Google folders to receive the organization's feedback. - Internship: Da Vinci students welcome the opportunity to apply for internships, which allow more intense workplace learning experiences.
+The assignment is usually two afternoons a week for eight to ten weeks. - Project Consults: An organization submits a project, such as a marketing campaign geared toward youth, that students complete in a Da Vinci class or seminar, using conference calls and Google folders to receive the organization's feedback.